antmaxi/deep-learning-based-recommender-systems/methods/neural_graph_collaborative_filtering/README.md

 - Jester 1.3 (jester).
 - Epinions (epinions1).

 The data are stored in the train.txt and test.txt files.
-Each line starts from userID and continues with the corresponding itemIDs.
+Each line starts with a userID and continues with the corresponding itemIDs, that this user rated.
-In train.txt these are rated items, in test.txt the first one is rated and not presented in test.txt (positive), the other 99 or 49 are non-rated items (negative).
+In train.txt there are the rated items, while in test.txt the first item is rated and not present in train.txt (positive), and the other 99 or 49 are non-rated items (negative).

 ## Environment Requirements
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: